lauralex/p2pmcclient/README.md

 The mod automatically downloads the world data from the server and applies the delta patches to the local world data.

 ### P2P backend service (FastAPI server logic)
-Go to the ... repo
+Go to the following repo: https://github.com/lauralex/p2pmctracker